Jimmy Garoppolo Player Prop Bets for NFL Week 17 | San Francisco vs. Houston 1/2/2022

 Matchup vs. Houston

-- Garoppolo averages 167 passing yards per game in two matchups against the Texans, 49.5 fewer yards his over/under in Sunday's game.
+- Garoppolo averaged 167 passing yards per game in two matchups against the Texans, 26.5 yards below his over/under for Sunday.

-- Garoppolo threw a touchdown one time over those two games against the Texans, and has yet to throw multiple touchdown passes against them.

 - Note: Garoppolo's stats vs. Texans date back to 2016.

-- The Texans are giving up 253.7 passing yards per game this year, the NFL's 18th-ranked pass defense.
+- The Texans are conceding 253.7 passing yards per game this year, the NFL's 18th-ranked pass defense.

-- At 1.4 passing TDs conceded per game, the Texans defense is ranked ninth in the league.
+- The Texans' defense is ninth in the league, allowing 1.4 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the Titans, Garoppolo racked up 322 yards while completing 74.3% of his passes, while throwing one touchdown with two interceptions.
+- Garoppolo put together a 322-yard performance against the Titans last week, completing 74.3% of his passes and throwing for one touchdown with two interceptions.

 Garoppolo's San Francisco Teammates